 Global Health Experience

-Weekend call for fellows is divided among the fellows and averages every third to fourth weekend.
-Weeknight call is covered by the inpatient fellow.
+Weekend call for fellows is divided among the fellows and averages every fourth weekend.
+Weeknight coverage of the pager is covered by the inpatient fellow.
 Fellows are supervised by a designated Infectious Disease attending at all times.